Anti-refugee hawks dominate EU talks on Afghanistan

 Already a member?

-"We are not talking about hundreds of people, but about many thousands who are already in Germany, and we have to make sure ... that these people are not a security risk," he added.
+"We're not talking about hundreds of people, but about many thousands who are already in Germany, and we have to make sure ... that these people are not a security risk," he added.

-"After all, Luxembourg is always represented at these things with very small numbers.
-And they should be a little more considerate towards the interests of those countries who are mainly taking them in," he also said.
+"After all, Luxembourg's always represented at these things with very small numbers.
+And they should be a little more considerate towards the interests of those countries who are mainly taking them [refugees] in," he also said.

-Seehofer, whose party trails in polls ahead of German elections this month, spoke after Asselborn, earlier in the day, had urged Europe to follow the UK in being more welcoming.
+Seehofer, whose centre-right party trails in polls ahead of German elections this month, spoke after Asselborn, earlier in the day, had urged Europe to follow the UK in being more open.

 "It can't be just the UK that has pledged 20,000 settlements.
 Europe must also go in that direction", Asselborn had told press.

-"Even if it is not possible to give numbers today, we should at least open the door so the [European] Commission can act," he noted.

-"The primary goal is to support people who are in mortal danger … it's not to secure borders," Asselborn said.
+"The primary goal is to support people who are in mortal danger … not to secure borders," he noted.

 "That's not the attitude that the European Union should have today," he said.

 "In 2015, with the Syrian [migration] crisis, the EU faced a problem and we were not prepared.
 That's clear.
-Six years later, we are less prepared to face this problem than in 2015.
-It's terrible to say so," he added.
+Six years later, we're even less prepared to face this problem than in 2015.
+It's terrible to say so," Asselborn added.

-Ireland had also urged the EU to soften Tuesday's formal joint statement by speaking about fears of "irregular" migration instead of stigmatising asylum-seekers as being "illegal".
+Ireland had also urged the EU to soften Tuesday's formal joint statement by speaking about "irregular" migration instead of stigmatising asylum seekers as being "illegal".

 And EU migration commissioner, Ylva Johansson, promised she would shortly convene a meeting of willing host countries to discuss voluntary resettlement.

-But the final text of the EU statement still used the word "illegal", while placing a strong focus on EU security fears.
+But the final text of the EU communiqué used the word "illegal" anyway, while placing a strong accent on EU security fears.

 And Johansson ruled out setting UK-style targets for taking in people in case it encouraged more of them to come.